 }

-- Catch quota-exceeded into a fallback path.
-When the primary model (Sonnet) hits a quota, route to a fallback (Haiku, or a different region's Sonnet).
-The workflow completes; the audit trail records the fallback for cost and quality review.
+Two operational rules sit underneath the policy.
+Do not retry validation errors.
+A bad prompt template or malformed input will not fix itself; the retry just burns tokens.
+And catch quota-exceeded into a fallback path.
+When the primary model (Sonnet) hits a quota, route to a fallback — Haiku, or a different region's Sonnet.
+The workflow completes.
+The audit trail records the fallback for cost and quality review.

 A working pattern with Powertools: